itsmohitx/itsmohitx/README.md

 💪 Active contributor to [Shardeum](https://github.com/shardeum/), onboarding devs and building the dev ecosystem!

-🚀 Tech Lead at 5ire Hub by [5ire-org](https://github.com/5ire-org), leading with code!
+🚀 Previously Tech Lead at 5ire Hub by [5ire-org](https://github.com/5ire-org), leading with code!

-🌟 Chapter lead for [CoinDCX](https://github.com/coindcx-official), spreading the crypto love!
+🌟 Worked as Chapter lead for [CoinDCX](https://github.com/coindcx-official), spreading the crypto love!

-🛠️ Contributed to [Vega Protocol](https://github.com/vegaprotocol), building the future of finance!
+🛠️ Previously Contributed to [Vega Protocol](https://github.com/vegaprotocol), building the future of finance!

 🚀 Founder and Lead for [Google Developer Students Club - CDGI](https://github.com/google), Building with the next-gen devs!